Shinji Ikari: Rebuild of Evangelion

-In Rebuild of Evangelion, Shinji returns as the central protagonist; in Evangelion: 1.0 You Are (Not) Alone (2007), the first instalment of the saga, Shinji's role is similar to that of the anime series.
-He is assigned to be the pilot of Unit-01, and works with Rei to defeat the Angel Ramiel.
-In the second instalment, Evangelion: 2.0 You Can (Not) Advance (2009), Shinji reluctantly continues his duties as the pilot of Unit-01.
-After the battle with Angel Bardiel, when his father forced his Unit-01 to critically injure Asuka, Shinji retires from his duties and leaves Nerv.
-When Angel Zeruel consumes Rei, Shinji returns and defeats the Angel; his decisions, however, trigger a catastrophic event named Third Impact.
-Through this, Shinji apparently saves Rei by fusing with the Evangelion.
+In Rebuild of Evangelion, Shinji returns as the central protagonist; in Evangelion: 1.0 You Are (Not) Alone (2007), the first installment of the saga, his role is similar to that of the anime series.
+He is assigned to pilot Unit-01 and works with Rei to defeat the Angel Ramiel.
+In the second installment, Evangelion: 2.0 You Can (Not) Advance (2009), Shinji reluctantly continues his duties as the pilot of Unit-01.
+After the battle with the Angel Bardiel, when his father forces his Unit-01 to injure Asuka critically, Shinji retires from his duties and leaves Nerv.
+When the Angel Zeruel consumes Rei, Shinji returns and defeats the Angel; however, his decisions trigger the Third Impact.
+Shinji seemingly saves Rei by fusing with the Evangelion.

-In the third film, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years later, Shinji awakens to a world completely changed by the Third Impact and is treated with hostility by Misato and others.
-They place an explosive device named DSS Choker on his neck, ready to be activated if he comes close to starting another Impact.
+In the third film, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years later, Shinji awakens to a world completely changed by the Third Impact, and Misato and the others treat him with hostility.
+They place an explosive device named DSS Choker on his neck, which they will activate if he comes close to starting another Impact.
 After learning from Misato that they are part of Wille, a new organization fighting Nerv, Shinji leaves when Rei appears.
-At the remnants of Nerv, he is approached by Kaworu Nagisa, an Eva-13 designed pilot who befriends him.
+At the remnants of Nerv, he is approached by Kaworu Nagisa, the pilot of Eva-13, who befriends him.
 He becomes despondent after Kaworu tells him that humanity holds him responsible for initiating the Third Impact.
-After Shinji realizes that he failed to save Rei and the new Rei is a clone, Nagisa convinces him to pilot Eva-13 with him.
-Confronting Asuka and Mari, Shinji begins a Fourth Impact; Eva-13 eats the twelfth Angel, and ascends to divinity.
+After Shinji realizes that he failed to save Rei and that the new Rei is a clone, Nagisa convinces him to pilot Eva-13 with him.
+While confronting Asuka and Mari, Shinji begins a Fourth Impact; Eva-13 eats the twelfth Angel and ascends to divinity.
 Kaworu is killed by the DSS Choker he took from Shinji to stop the Fourth Impact.
-Devastated, Shinji loses his will to live.
+Devastated by these events, Shinji loses his will to live.
 Asuka rescues him from his Entry Plug, berating him for acting "like a baby".
-The Rei clone appears and follows them, as they head along the ruins of Tokyo-3 to again be rescued by Wille.
+The Rei clone appears and follows them as they head to the ruins of Tokyo-3 to be rescued by Wille.